caasmo/restinpieces-litestream/README.md

   stderr: false
 ```
 This configuration would cause the internal Litestream logs to be written to `os.Stdout` as text at the `INFO` level, while the main framework logs continue to go to their own destination.

-## Integration Example

-Refer to [cmd/example/main.go](./cmd/example/main.go) to see how to:
-*   Initialize the `restinpieces.Server`.
-*   Load the Litestream YAML configuration from the secure store.
-*   Instantiate the `litestream.Litestream` service.
-*   Add it as a daemon to the `restinpieces.Server`.

 ## Driver Compatibility